wancaibida/grails-json-views-example/README.md

-# This an example project of grails json views Edit
+# This an example project of grails json views